algorandfoundation/arc62/README.md

 > circulating_supply = total - non_circulating_amount
 > ```
 >
-> In this case the simulated read-only method call would autopopulate just 1 external
+> In this case the simulated read-only method call would auto-populate just 1 external
 > reference for the ASA.

 ### Circulating Supply Application discovery